michael-lazar/rtv/README.md

 $ rtv --copy-mailcap
 ```

 This template contains examples for common MIME types that work with popular reddit websites like *imgur*, *youtube*, and *gfycat*.
 Open the mailcap template and follow the [instructions](https://github.com/michael-lazar/rtv/blob/master/rtv/templates/mailcap) listed inside.
 Once you've setup your mailcap file, enable it by launching rtv with the ``rtv --enable-media`` flag (or set it in your **rtv.cfg**)

 ### Environment Variables

-The default programs that RTV interacts with can be configured through environment variables
+The default programs that RTV interacts with can be configured through environment variables:

 <table>
   <tr>